Zequez/logseq-vault/pages/Living in the Gift.md

 		- We didn't really need each other.
 			- We are all plugged into the money economy and we meet all our needs with money.
 	- Community is woven from gifts.
-		- Gifts are the warp
+		- Gifts are the warp; stories the woof
-		-
 		-
 		-
 -